Java-Discord/JavaBot/README.md

 # Usage

 To start up, run the bot once, and it will generate a `config` directory.
-Stop the bot, and set the up the following values:
+Stop the bot, and set the up **all of the following values**:
 - in `systems.json`
   - `jdaBotToken` to your bot's token
 - in `{guildId}.json`